factorhouse/cronut/cronut-integrant/README.md

 The scheduler supports the following fields:

-1. (required) :schedule - a sequence of 'items' to schedule, each being a map containing a :job and :trigger
+1. `:schedule`: (required) - a sequence of 'items' to schedule, each being a map containing a :job and :trigger
-2. (optional, default false) :concurrent-execution-disallowed? - run all jobs with @DisableConcurrentExecution
+2. `:concurrent-execution-disallowed?`: (optional, default false) - run all jobs with @DisableConcurrentExecution
-3. (optional, default false) :update-check? check for Quartz updates on system startup.
+3. `:update-check?`: (optional, default false) - check for Quartz updates on system startup

 ### Scheduler example